 Assetto Corsa Competizione

-This same level of care is present in the game’s racing mechanics, which use sophisticated mathematical models in order to simulate realistic tire grip, suspension, and drivability based on how much damage a vehicle’s taken.
+This same level of care is present in the game’s racing mechanics, which use sophisticated mathematical models to simulate realistic tire grip, suspension, and drivability based on how much damage a vehicle has taken.

 Forza Horizon 4